gillham/C64/C64OS/ptext/help_example.md

 App Launcher is one of two <t:emphatic>Homebase Applications<t:normal> built into C64 OS.

-You can use it to customize desktops configured with color coded <l:aliases f:Aliases> to Applications, Utilities and regular C64 Software.
+You can use it to customize desktops configured with color coded <l:aliases fn:Aliases> to Applications, Utilities and regular C64 Software.

-Each <l:desktop f:Desktops> can have a backdrop, a hint color, and up to 32 aliases.
+Each <l:desktop fn:Desktops> can have a backdrop, a hint color, and up to 32 aliases.

 Get started designing your own favorite desktops!